m-aparna/Green-Buddy/README.md

-- **Flask login:** Flask-Login provides user session management for Flask.
+- **Flask login:** Flask-login provides user session management for Flask.
 It handles the common tasks of logging in, logging out, and remembering your users' sessions over extended periods of time.

    `pip install flask-login`